 Final thoughts…

-Age-related hearing loss is incredibly common and many of us are keen to do what we can to reduce our risk.
-Luckily, we know from research that diet is central to hearing health, so prioritising your intake of several key vitamins and minerals can make all the difference.
+Age-related hearing loss is very common, and many of us are keen to reduce our risk.
+Luckily, research shows that diet is central to hearing health, so prioritising your intake of several key vitamins and minerals can make all the difference.

 For further reading, head over to our diet and nutrition section.
 Here, you’ll find information on everything from quick and healthy meal ideas to popular diet guides.